aonemd/sic/README.md

 OPTIONS
   -f      File to store passwords or set $SIC_FILE.
 Defaults to "~/.sic" -k      GPG keyid used for encryption & decryption or set $SIC_KEYID.
-Defaults to GPG's option "--default-recipient-self" -c      GPG used command.
+Defaults to GPG's option "--default-recipient-self" -c      GPG used command or set $SIC_GPG.
 Defaults to "gpg2" then "gpg" if it was not found
 ```

 ### Similar Software